-Referred to in paragraph 13 of the Independent Auditors' Report of even date to the members of Parry Sugars Refinery India Private Limited on the Ind AS financial statements as of and for the year ended March 31, 2022 Page 2 of 4
+Referred to in paragraph 13 of the Independent Auditors' Report of even date to the members of Parry Sugars Refinery India Private Limited on the Financial Statements as of and for the year ended March 31, 2023 Page 2 of 5

-- v.
-The Company has not accepted any deposits or amounts which are deemed to be deposits within the meaning of Sections 73, 74, 75 and 76 of the Act and the Rules framed there under to the extent notified. - vi.
+- (d) In respect of the loans, there is no amount which is overdue for more than ninety days. - (e) There were no loans which fell due during the year and were renewed or extended.
+Further, no fresh loans were granted to same parties to settle the existing overdue loans. - (f) There were no loans or advances in nature of loans which were granted during the year, including to promoters or related parties. - iv.
+In our opinion, and according to the information and explanations given to us, the Company has complied with the provisions of Section 186 of the Companies Act, 2013 in respect of the loans and investments made by it.
+The Company has not granted any loans or provided any guarantees or security to the parties covered under Section 185. - v.
+The Company has not accepted any deposits or amounts which are deemed to be deposits referred in Sections 73, 74, 75 and 76 of the Act and the Rules framed there under to the extent notified. - vi.
 Pursuant to the rules made by the Central Government of India, the Company is required to maintain cost records as specified under Section 148(1) of the Act in respect of its products.
-We have broadly reviewed the same, and are of the opinion that, prima facie, the prescribed accounts and records have been made and maintained.
-We have not, however, made a detailed examination of the records with a view to determine whether they are accurate or complete. - vii. (a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company is generally regular in depositing the undisputed statutory dues in respect of provident fund and goods and service tax though there has been a slight delay in few cases, and is regular in depositing undisputed statutory dues, including income-tax, employees' state insurance, sales tax, service tax, duty of customs, duty of excise, value added tax, cess and other material statutory dues, as applicable, with the appropriate authorities.
-Also refer note 25.1 to the Ind AS financial statements regarding management's assessment on certain matters relating to provident fund. - (b) According to the information and explanations given to us and the records of the Company examined by us, there are no statutory dues of provident fund, employees' state insurance, sales-tax, service-tax, duty of excise, value added tax or goods and service tax and cess which have not been deposited on account of any dispute.
-The particulars of other statutory dues referred to in sub-clause (a) as at March 31, 2022 which have not been deposited on account of a dispute, are as follows:
+We have broadly reviewed the same and are of the opinion that, prima facie, the prescribed accounts and records have been made and maintained.
+We have not, however, made a detailed examination of the records with a view to determine whether they are accurate or complete. - vii. (a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company is generally regular in depositing undisputed statutory dues in respect of income tax and professional tax though there has been a slight delay in a few cases, and is regular in depositing undisputed statutory dues, including provident fund, employees' state insurance, sales tax, service tax, duty of customs, duty of excise, value added tax, cess, goods and services tax and other material statutory dues, as applicable, with the appropriate authorities.
+Also, refer Note 25.1 to the financial statements regarding management's assessment on certain matters relating to provident fund. - (b) According to the information and explanations given to us and the records of the Company examined by us, there are no statutory dues of income-tax, professional tax, provident fund, employees' state insurance, sales-tax, service-tax, duty of excise, value added tax or goods and service tax and cess which have not been deposited on account of any dispute.
+The particulars of other statutory dues referred to in sub-clause (a) as at March 31, 2023 which have not been deposited on account of a dispute, are as follows: